riaars/js-music-color/README.md

 # Music Color
-Create Music with One Tap Color
+Create Music with One Tap Color with Vanilla Javascript